MarkKibet/wk3-challenge/README.md

 3. **Buy Tickets**: To purchase tickets for a movie, click the "Buy Ticket" button.
 The available tickets count will decrease, and the button will be disabled if the movie is sold out.

-4. **Watch Trailers**: To watch a trailer, click the "Watch Trailer" button or click on a movie poster in the slider.
+4. **Watch Trailers**: To watch a trailer, click the "Watch Trailer" button.
 The trailer will be displayed in a modal that covers the screen for an immersive experience.

 ## Code Structure